 Response must describe previous projects the project team has worked on that are related in size and scope to this project.
-Describe experience with fisheries, vegetation mappings, instream flow, right of way mapping and permitting, and aquatics studies with FERC or other agencies.
+Describe experience fisheries, vegetation mappings, instream flow and aquatics ecology studies with FERC or other projects.
 Describe the dollar amount of the projects and a brief narrative of the successes of the projects.
 Address how the experience will help your team to perform under this contract.
 Provide references (contact name and phone number) for each project.
 Indicate which of the proposed firms and project staff was involved in each project.
 The State reserves the right to investigate referenced projects, contact references and research other projects that the respondent has worked on.